Rowan Music Education

 View the NJMEA Events Calendar to stay up-to-date on upcoming events and conferences.

-The New Jersey Music Educators Association (NJMEA) has a list of resource personnel contacts who can provide guidance and support on topics such as all-state ensembles, jazz, guitar education, membership, and more.
+NJMEA has a list of resource personnel contacts covering all-state ensembles, jazz, guitar education, membership, and more.

-The NAfME Resource Library is a comprehensive collection of music education resources—articles, research, and practical guides—covering curriculum, instruction, and assessment.
+The NAfME Resource Library contains articles, research, and practical guides covering curriculum, instruction, and assessment.

-The NAfME Blog features articles and insights on music education and advocacy, including policy updates, teaching strategies, and arts education research.
+The NAfME Blog features articles on music education policy, teaching strategies, and arts advocacy.

-The NAfME Events Calendar lists webinars, conferences, and workshops for professional development and networking across general, instrumental, and vocal music.
+The NAfME Events Calendar lists webinars, conferences, and workshops for professional development.